I am a big fan of short stories.

 The print version of my new book, a collection of short stories, will be up for sale on Amazon by week’s end.
 But for the wonderful readers on my email list–you get the eBook for free.
 Watch your inbox for my email with the link for your free copy.
 The book contains all the short stories I’ve sent you so far, plus a whole lot more.

-And if you haven’t signed up for my email list, now would be a good time, and tell your friends.
+And if you haven’t signed up for my reader’s group, now would be a good time, and tell your friends.
 I’m anticipating a lot of exciting developments ahead in 2017!

 On the topic of short stories, there are a lot of super-memorable examples, like O. Henry’s The Gift of The Magi and Hemingway’s Hills Like White Elephants.
 What are some stand-outs that you remember?
 I’d love to see if we share a favorite or have you introduce me and my readers to something new and wonderful.